dev-mansonthomas/angular-qr-scanner/README.md

 Based on angular-qr-scanner which is no longer maintained.

+This library allow you to use the webcam to decode a QRCode.

 Angular directive for a QR Scanner.
 It is the angular version of [html5-qrcode](https://github.com/dwa012/html5-qrcode) and uses [jsqrcode](https://github.com/LazarSoft/jsqrcode).

 Check out the [live demo](http://sembrestels.github.io/angular-qr-scanner/), it may still be working.